| Admissions | Undergraduate Admissions | First-Year Students

 No Spring (January entrance) applications are accepted for Nursing (BSN) or Occupational Studies (BSOS).

-However, meeting these minimum standards does not guarantee you admission to
+minimum standards does not guarantee you admission to Worcester State.

-Vocational-Technical Students Vocational-technical students must complete 16 college preparatory courses, distributed in the same manner and with the same minimum grade point averages required of other high school graduates, with the following exceptions:• Two vocational-technical courses may be used to fulfill the two required electives.• Vocational-technical high school graduates who do not complete the two required college preparatory foreign language courses must complete an additional elective college preparatory course for a total of three such courses, and satisfy one of the following options:
+Vocational-technical students must complete 16 college preparatory courses, distributed in the same manner and with the same minimum grade point averages required of other high school graduates, with the following exceptions: